Accessible

 Introduction

 Media may be seen on television, heard on the radio, or experienced online, but it begins as a story told with words and images.
-In digital design we rely heavily on visual elements to communicate our intended messages.
-When considering diverse audiences, those visuals may be excluded from their experience and they may not be getting the whole story.
-How we pair colours and use colour to communicate information may not be inclusive if we consider various print disabilities.
-How information is presented visually is only one piece of the puzzle, access to printed information such as books is also an important aspect of accessibility.
+Digital design relies heavily on visual elements to communicate intended messages.
+How we combine colours and use contrast, use typefaces and graphic design may not be inclusive to people with a variety of print disabilities, excluding them from understanding and experiencing the whole story.
+How information is presented visually is only one piece of the puzzle.
+Access to printed material including books and documents is also an important aspect of accessibility.

 In this module, we will learn how to create alternative text for images, how to design documents in a creative and accessible way, and how to make accessible Word, InDesign, and PDF documents and PowerPoint presentations.
 We will also explore aspects of the publishing industry and how it makes use of various publishing formats to make information and stories available to everyone.